What is healthy food for babies and toddlers?

-Fruit and vegies give your child energy, vitamins, anti-oxidants, fibre and water.
-They help protect your baby against diseases later in life, including diseases like heart disease, stroke and some cancers.
+Fruit and vegetables give your child energy, vitamins, anti-oxidants, fibre and water.
+These nutrients help to protect your baby from diseases later in life, including diseases like heart disease, stroke and some cancers.

 It’s a good idea to offer your baby fruit and vegetables at every meal and for snacks.
-Try to choose fruit and vegies of different colours, textures and tastes, both fresh and cooked.
+Try to choose fruit and vegies of different colours, tastes and textures, both fresh and cooked.

-Many children seem to be ‘fussy’ about eating fruit and vegies, it doesn’t mean he’ll never like them.
-Did you know that if your child sees you eating a wide range of vegetables and fruit, he’s more likely to try them too?
+Many children seem to be ‘fussy’ about eating fruit and vegies.
+You can help by being a healthy eating role model.
+If your child sees you eating a wide range of vegetables and fruit, your child is more likely to try them too.

 Grain foods include bread, pasta, noodles, breakfast cereals, couscous, rice, corn, quinoa, polenta, oats and barley.
 These foods give children the energy they need to grow, develop and learn.

 Key dairy foods are milk, cheese and yoghurt.
-These foods are high in protein and calcium.
+These foods are good sources of protein and calcium.

 Dairy foods can be introduced from around six months of age.
 But make sure that breastmilk or infant formula is your baby’s main drink until around 12 months of age, when most children are eating family meals.
 After that, you can give your child full-fat cow’s milk if they’re eating a balanced diet.

-Because children in this age group are growing so quickly and need lots of energy, they need full-fat dairy products until they turn two.
+Because children in this age group are growing so quickly and need a lot of energy, they need full-fat dairy products until they turn two.

 Protein-rich foods include lean meat, fish, chicken, eggs, beans, lentils, chickpeas, tofu and nuts.
 These foods are important for your child’s growth and muscle development.